Training

 Chain of Responsibility Training for Australian Operators

 Practical Chain of Responsibility training for Australian transport operators, managers, and supervisors.
-Covers HVNL obligations and CoR compliance.
+Covers HVNL obligations, CoR duties, SMS integration, and TLIF0009.

 Unloading decisions can affect safety, scheduling, and responsibility.